Last updated on July 2, 2023 by Wandering our World

 When restrictions are not in place, state authorities ask campers to only build fires in a grill, fireplace, a campfire ring in a campground, or an existing fire site.
 You must never use alive wood to fuel a fire, but rather use wood that is on the ground or dead.

 Instead of building campfires, state authorities prefer campers to use stoves and cookers as they greatly reduce the risk of wildfires.
-We’d recommend using a storm cooker, then you can cook knowing that the fire is contained.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 We believe the best ones on the market are Trangia storm cookers.

 Some Ideas For Dispersed Camping Spots In Nevada